jancely/CAformer/README.md

 2. Prepare Data.
 You can obtain the well pre-processed datasets from `./data/`

 3. Train and evaluate model.
-We provide the experiment scripts of our project under the folder `./scripts/`.
+We provided the experiment scripts of our project under the folder `./scripts/`.
 You can reproduce the experiment results as the following examples:

 ```
 bash ./scripts/CAformer_ETTh1.sh